THE LYNCHMERE SOCIETY

 Bracken challenge

-Bracken pulling heroines
+Bracken pulling heros

 A huge thank you to two bracken pulling heroines, Judy Rous and Pam Murphy.
 For many years now, when they have been walking their dogs on Little Lynchmere common, they have stopped at their adopted patch and pulled up bracken.
 Leaving the bracken in a tidy pile to the side.
 Judy and Pam often compare notes on who has pulled out the most stems in a morning or afternoon.